DevLearnOps/chaostoolkit-starter-pack-aws/README.md

 ### Service scalability ideas
 - [x] Load Testing: Simulate a sudden spike in traffic or a surge in the number of requests to your service.
 This can help determine if your autoscaling mechanism responds appropriately and scales up the resources to handle the increased load effectively.

+- [ ] Scale-In Optimization: Gradually reduce the load on your system while monitoring how your autoscaling system scales down resources.
+Evaluate if the autoscaling algorithm effectively detects decreased demand and gracefully releases unnecessary resources without prematurely scaling down or causing service degradation.

 - [ ] Scaling Delays: Introduce delays or slowdowns in the scaling process.
 This could involve delaying the provisioning of new instances or deliberately slowing down the termination of idle instances.
 Observe the impact on the responsiveness of your service and evaluate if the scaling mechanism is resilient enough to handle such delays.

 - [ ] Metrics Threshold Breach: Manipulate the metrics thresholds used for triggering autoscaling, such as CPU utilization or request queue length.
 Increase or decrease these thresholds to see how your autoscaling system adjusts resource allocation based on changing conditions.
 This helps ensure the autoscaling mechanism is properly tuned and responds accurately to different metrics thresholds.